-- Employers should have a procedure and supplies for hand hygiene (and other exposed areas) for workers and clients etc. that provide people the ability to wash for at least 20 seconds with soap. - When washing with soap is not possible, workers should be supplied with a sanitizing liquid (at least 60% ethanol or 70% isopropanol disinfectant). - Staff should wash their hands as soon as they enter the building.
+- Employers should have a procedure and supplies for hand hygiene (and other exposed areas if applicable) program for that provide people the ability to wash for at least 20 seconds with soap. - When washing with soap is not possible, workers should be supplied with a sanitizing liquid (at least 60% ethanol or 70% isopropanol disinfectant). - Staff should wash their hands as soon as they enter the building.
 Handwashing or sanitizing stations should be made available in the entrance of the building. - Keep a bucket or laundry basket close by for items to be deposited when they need to be cleaned. - The employer should ensure enhanced disinfecting of surfaces, particularly "high touch" surfaces in all workplaces, vehicles and equipment or any other work duty related surface. - There should be a particular disinfection program to deal with any confirmed cases of COVID-19 including what surfaces are to be cleaned, when, how often, with what disinfectants and by whom.
-This should include personal protective equipment as required by the Exposure Control Program and Hazard Assessment (see PPE section below).
+This should include personal protective equipment as required by the Exposure Control Program and Hazard Assessment (see PPE section below). - The employer must establish a tracking system of when the tasks were completed. - While working, cleaning staff should close off the area to other people. - Place posters that encourage hand hygiene, and respiratory etiquette at the entrance to the workplace and in other areas where they will be seen; graphics will be more useful than words.

-- The employer must establish a tracking system of when the tasks were completed. - While working, cleaning staff should close off the area to other people. - Place posters that encourage hand hygiene, and respiratory etiquette at the entrance to the workplace and in other areas where they will be seen; graphics will be more useful than words. - Use damp cleaning methods such as damp clean cloths, and/or a wet mop.
-Do not dust or sweep which can distribute virus droplets (fomites) into the air. - It is important that when employers require workers to use hazardous products, that workers are trained (See CUPE's WHMIS Sheet).
+• Use damp cleaning methods such as damp clean cloths, and/or a wet mop.
+Do not dust or sweep which can distribute virus droplets (fomites) into the air.